 Lindsay Davies was born in Altrincham, Cheshire.
-She has lived in Mid Wales since 1996, working as an Occupational Therapist in Llandrindod Hospital until 2012.
-The landscape of the Wye valley and Mid Wales are a constant source of inspiration.
-She is currently working on paintings of the hills around Rhayader and the nature reserve Cors y Lyn.
+She has lived in Mid Wales since 1996, working at painting on a regular basis since 2015.
+Walking daily with dogs and a sketchbook keeps my “artist eyes” open to light, weather and landscape.
+The landscape of the Wye Valley and Mid Wales are a constant source of inspiration.

-'The process of ‘translation’ from sketch to painting is one that interests me and is often very elusive!
-The final picture, in a larger format and different medium is the result of progressive attempts to capture a sense of the weather, light and mood of a place.'
+‘The process of ‘translation’ from sketch to painting is one that interests me.
+It is often very elusive and the images change as I move to further abstraction.
+The final picture, in a larger format and different medium is the result of progressive attempts to capture a sense of the weather, light and mood of a place.’

 Rosemary Fahimi left school at 16 to work with horses and emigrated to Canada at 19.
 She returned to the UK in 1988 to run a hill farm and later to study at Aberystwyth University; initially a BA and subsequently an MA in fine art.
 She now finds that working both as a farmer and as an artist gives her a uniquely holistic view of the countryside, its animals and its people.
 She uses the subjects that are all around her and that she is part of, allowing her to give them life on canvas, wood engravings, or in sculpture.

 ‘Art has always been with me; sketching the animals and learning the ways of wild things wherever I have been.’

 Philip Huckin draws and paints the Welsh landscape.
 He was awarded a scholarship by his old university, Aberystwyth and completed an MA in 2012.
 He has had shows in galleries in England and Wales and has work in private and Welsh national collections, including MOMA Machynlleth and The National Library of Wales.